-The DHC-3 Otter is a single engine, high-wing propeller aircraft designed and built by De Havilland Canada as a larger aircraft to fulfil similar roles to the DHC-2 Beaver.
+The De Havilland Aircraft Company of Canada DHC-3 Otter is a single engine, high-wing propeller aircraft designed and built by De Havilland Canada as a larger aircraft to fulfill similar roles to the DHC-2 Beaver.

-Like the Beaver, it is a rugged short take-off and landing (STOL) utility aircraft ideally suited for bush operations from unprepared airfields.
-Built near at Downsview near Toronto during the 1950's, it was initially designated as a 'King Beaver' in order to extend the company's portfolio of rugged, utility aircraft.
+Like the DHC-2 Beaver, it is a rugged short take-off and landing (STOL) utility aircraft, ideally suited for bush operations from unprepared airfields.
+Built near at Downsview, near Toronto during the 1950s, it was initially designated as a 'King Beaver' in order to extend the company's portfolio of rugged, utility aircraft.

 Passenger capacity had been increased to around 10 seats, plus two crew, and power is provided by the 600hp Pratt and Whitney Twin Wasp radial engine.
 It can be equipped with wheels, skis, floats or amphibious floats to suit operating conditions.

-Military users included the US Army (200 aircraft as U-1A); Canada (66 as CSR-123); US Navy (four aircraft as UC-1 (later U-1C)) together with many other nations, including Australia, Burma, Chile, Colombia, Ethiopia, Ghana, India, Indonesia, and Norway.
-Production ceased in 1967.
+Military users included the US Army (200 aircraft as U-1A), Canada (66 as CSR-123) and the US Navy (four aircraft as UC-1 (later U-1C)).
+These were also joined by many other nations, including Australia, Burma, Chile, Colombia, Ethiopia, Ghana, India, Indonesia, and Norway.
+Production of the DHC-3 ceased in 1967.